Toxicant default guideline values for water quality in aquatic ecosystems

 DGVs for different levels of species protection — where DGVs have been derived using the SSD method, guideline values are provided for 99, 95, 90 and 80% species protection.
 The DGV that is applicable to your situation depends on the current or desired condition of the ecosystem and the associated level of protection that is assigned.
 In most cases:

-• highly disturbed system — apply 90 or 80% species protection DGV.
+- highly disturbed system — apply 95% species protection DGV, although there may be cases where the 90 or 80% species protection DGVs can be applied.

 Guideline values derived using the less preferred assessment-factor method cannot be related to a percentage of species protected; they are assigned an ‘unknown’ level of species protection.
 Refer to Level of protection for additional guidance on determining an ecosystem condition and associated level of protection.